gmverdon/TradingBot/readme.md

-Trading bot!
+## Trading bot!

+For as now this trading bot only supports Binance.
 To use this bot follow these steps:

 ## 1. Cloning